 The COVID-19 pandemic has driven the remote access market to new heights.
 More and more enterprises are seeking secure ways to support remote contractors, temporary workers and other partners.
 However, most are finding that traditional VPN technology may not be up to the job of offering the security, performance, and granular control needed.

 Simply put, cybersecurity hygiene may become a victim of improved bacterial hygiene.
 Austin-based SecureLink is aiming to reestablish cybersecurity hygiene with SecureLink For Enterprises, It’s a platform-based approach to securing remote connections while eliminating the potential security issues of VPNs.

 VPN technology has recently come under fire as a security solution that can be compromised.
 VPNs tend to give full access to a connected network, making them a pathway for lateral attacks.
-That is simply because VPNs often lack critical abilities, such as zero-trust access and privilege control; they also are often deployed as stand-alone solutions without integration into other security products or platforms deployed on the network.
+That is simply because VPNs often lack critical abilities, such as zero trust network access (ZTNA) and privilege control; they also are often deployed as stand-alone solutions without integration into other security products or platforms deployed on the network.